 Cycles of shame perpetuate themselves in individuals and in families.
 In an individual, shame can feed on itself, causing behaviors such as self-loathing, isolation, aggression, or addiction, which in turn create more shame.
 A person who is prone to shame may find themselves caught up in emotional quicksand, feeling anger, sadness, or more shame about their shame, and then beat themselves up for feeling this way.
 In families, cycles of shame can continue when a parent or caregiver repeats patterns of criticism or conditional affection that they experienced as a child with their own children.
 This can occur in any culture, social setting, or any part of the world, no place is immune.
 In addition, we can see shame-based dynamics in all relationships whether parent-child, romantic, occupational, religious, education, or friendships.

-According to Marcela Matos and José Augusto Pinto-Gouveia, shame itself can be traumatic and become central to our personality.
-This occurs when traumatic shame gets relived in our minds through words, images, smells, thoughts, behaviors, and emotions.
+According to Marcela Matos and José Augusto Pinto-Gouveia, shame itself can be traumatic and become central to parts of our personality.
+This occurs when traumatic shame gets relived in our minds through words, images, smells, sounds, thoughts, behaviors, and emotions.
 Over time, it becomes a part of our self-concept impacting how we think, feel, behave, and socially relate to others and ourselves.
 Shame is traumatic and often leads to PTSD, and in severe cases where abuse is also present, it can lead to Complex Trauma or even Dissociative Identity.

 Developing an awareness and understanding of shame is the first step to overcoming it.
 Knowing what shame is, where it comes from, and how it impacts our lives empowers us to move through it.
 I will share specific strategies for overcoming shame in my next blog, Shame, Part Two: Befriending Shame.